Making the Move to Gloucester

-As Gloucester estate agents, we strongly believe in our historic City and think the local housing stock represents exceptional value for money, compared to neighbouring areas.
-Home buyers here can get everything from country mansions to waterfront apartments, Victorian red brick villas to contemporary town houses, at a fraction of the cost in other areas and still benefit from all our vibrant Cathedral city has to offer.
+As Gloucester estate agents, we strongly believe in our historic City and think that, compared to neighbouring areas, our local housing stock represents exceptional value for money.
+Whether your ideal home is a country mansion or a waterfront apartment, a Victorian red brick villa or a contemporary town house, they are all available at a fraction of the cost of other nearby areas and you can also benefit from all that our vibrant Cathedral city has to offer.

-Today, this multicultural City is undergoing rapid improvement and becoming the 'go to' area for the county and beyond.
-The Docks area with Gloucester Quays has become a thriving and still expanding shopping, leisure and residential complex, attracting well known high street names and offering regular events from street markets to the biannual Tall Ships Festival.
-A fine example of old meets new and locals and visitors alike can't get enough of the cafe-style culture, with many popular venues fully booked each evening.
+Today Gloucester is a multicultural City, undergoing rapid regeneration and becoming the 'go to' area for the county and beyond.
+The Docks area with Gloucester Quays has become a thriving shopping, dining, leisure and residential complex, attracting many well-known high street names.
+Exciting events take place from regular street markets to the biannual Tall Ships Festival.
+As a fine example of old meets new, locals and visitors alike can enjoy the cafe-style culture, with many popular venues fully booked each evening.

-Living in Gloucester, you can enjoy rugby at the Kingsholm ground or see one of many concerts frequently held there that attract big names such as Elton John, Tom Jones and Lionel Ritchie.
-There is a refurbished leisure centre, plans for a new football stadium and lovely country walks or bike rides on the doorstep.
+Living in Gloucester, you can enjoy rugby at the Kingsholm, home of the mighty Cherry and Whites, or see one of many concerts frequently held there that attract big names such as Elton John, Tom Jones and Lionel Ritchie.
+There is a refurbished leisure centre, plans for a new football stadium and lovely country walks and bike rides on the doorstep.

-Local schooling is much sought after, with our high achieving grammar schools attracting pupils from all over the county and beyond.
-Unemployment is very low due to the vast array of companies and businesses attracted to the area by great road and rail links and a skilled local workforce.
+Our local schooling is well regarded and much sought after, with our high achieving grammar schools attracting pupils from all over the county and beyond.
+Unemployment is very low due to the vast array of companies and businesses attracted to the area by great road and rail links and the result is a multi-skilled local workforce.

 So, take a look at some of the exceptional properties available in and around Gloucester.
-Just use the blue search box on the right of this page.
+Just visit our 'Find A Property' page.